Tutorial: Working With Shapes

 Freeform Polygon Shapes

-A freeform shape is drawn from using the Freeform Polygon tool in the shape menu on the right side of the Map page.
-Its icon looks like a pencil drawing a shape.
-Click it to get started.
+To make a freeform shape, click the Draw Polygon tool in the shape menu on the right side of the Map page.
+It looks like a pencil drawing a shape.
 You are ready to draw when your cursor looks like crosshairs on the map.

 When you're done with your shape, click on the origin point or double click to close it.
 Closing it shades in the shape.
-To save it, click inside the shaded area, choose Actions, and click Save.
+To save it, click inside the shaded area, click Actions, then click Save.

 Rectangle and Circle Shapes